biicode/docs/c++/howto/cmake/cmake-c++11.rst

 .. code-block:: bash

    $ bii init cpp11_hello_project

    $ cd cpp11_hello_project
    $ bii new cpp11_block --hello=cpp

-The layout of your proyect will be like the following:
+The layout of your project will be as follows:

 .. code-block:: text